Transform your business: make an impact

-The DBA programme is cohort-based, with groups of up to 10 candidates mentored throughout their research degree by an expert academic team.
-The degree takes 4 to 6 years to complete.
+The Doctorate of Business Administration (DBA) programme is cohort-based, with groups of up to 10 candidates mentored throughout their research degree by an expert academic team.

 The DBA is designed for practising managers with the experience and roles to facilitate impactful change within their organisations as a result of their research.

-Whilst the programme contains some taught elements designed to enhance research skills and capabilities,the final award of the Doctorate is based on a portfolio of original research, presented in a thesis.
+Whilst the programme contains some taught elements designed to enhance your research skills and capabilities, the final award of the Doctorate is based on a portfolio of original research, presented in a thesis.